skeeto/resurrect-js/README.md

 ## Restrictions

-All constructors must be named and stored in the global variable under that name.
+With the default resolver, all constructors must be named and stored in the global variable under that name.
 This is required so that the prototypes can be looked up and reconnected at resurrection time.

 The wrapper objects Boolean, String, and Number will be unwrapped.
 This means extra properties added to these objects will not